hegdi/libldacdec/README.md

 ### LDAC decoder

-this is an early stage, jet functional LDAC audio stream decoder
+this is an early stage, jet functional LDAC audio stream decoder.

+Shout-out to @Thealexbarney for the heavy lifting.
+LDAC is basically a stripped down, streaming only ATRAC9.

 #### Build
 ```sh